SUPERDALEJR88/binge-watched/README.md

 ## client
-To install all dependencies for the client, enter the command:
+To install all dependencies for the client, make sure you're in the 'client' directory, and enter the command:

 `npm install`

-To start the app, make sure you're in the 'client' directory, and run the command:
+To start the app, and run the command:

 `npm start`